raspberrypilearning/party-game/en/step_1.md

 - Let the user enter the number of players
 - Use a timer
 - Have levels
-- Keep a count of a value or a high score
+- Keep track of a value or a high score
 - Have a reset feature
 - Log data
-- Organise code using functions
+- Have code organised into functions
 - Be powered from the battery pack

 ### Get ideas